cloudmesh-community/fa19-516-158/project/report.md

 7) Changing the Configuration Files of Hadoop to set the replication factor,NameNode location,etc

 The Major first 3 steps are already implemented using cm-pi-burn.
-Please go through this [cm-pi-burn](<https://github.com/cloudmesh/cloudmesh_pi_burn/blob/master/cm-pi-burn.md>)  for the
+Please go through this [cm-pi-burn](<https://github.com/cloudmesh/cloudmesh_pi_burn/blob/master/cm-pi-burn.md>)  for the implementation of the first 3 steps.

 * Multiple Hosts using cloudmesh parameter: cms sys command generate hadoop